alex-maleno/Fuzzing-Module/README.md

  our AFL++ docker container.

 ## Kali Linux (for Windows) - or any other virtual machine
   - For our purposes, we chose Kali Linux as our virtual macine, but any virtual machine should work here.
-We used t VM in order to run Sourcetrail.
+We used a VM in order to run Sourcetrail.
 When running Sourcetrail on Windows, Sourcetrail was unable to locate the correct path for the code, so an alternate solution had to be employed.
  - In order to do this properly on a Windows machine, simply download your VM of choice - we used VirtualBox or VMWare with a Kali Linux image, all which can be found on the [Kali website](https://www.kali.org/get-kali/#kali-bare-metal) with the
  VM download on the page just below.
+	- To download the correct Kali image, make sure you are matching your computer architecture with the image you download.
+	Under the Bare Metal header, you can choose 64 or 32-bit images.
+The recommended image to download is the "Installer" image, which is the first one you see and is 2.8GB in size.
+If you want to read more about which image to download, you can read about it [here](https://www.kali.org/docs/introduction/what-image-to-download/).
+	- After downloading the correct image, scroll down on the page under the "Virtual Machines" header, and choose either the VMWare or the VirtualBox download (make sure to choose either 64 or 32 bit here as well).
  - After this is done - run through the setup of the VM and open it up, and run the image.
+After you run, you should get a login screen - the default credentials to enter are a username and password of `kali`.
 Then, follow the next set of steps in order to download Sourcetrail in your VM.

 ## Sourcetrail Download